Concussed in PvE – a healer point of view (Wrathstone updated)

 In this post, I will discuss the concussed status effect, its importance for your group and how, as a healer, you should modify your gameplay to keep it up as much as possible. 🙂

-Concussed is a status effect that has a chance to proc from your lightning damage.
+Concussed is a status effect that has a chance to proc from lightning damage.
 A concussed target will have some kind of sparkles around its head.
-It applies the minor vulnerability debuff to the target, that increases its damage taken by 8% : that’s a huge damage buff for your group !
+It also applies the minor vulnerability debuff to the target, increasing its damage taken by 8%!
 Finally, it lasts for 4 seconds, and can be refreshed without any cooldown.

 It can proc from the following actions :